20sahithya/-Prompt-Based-Question-Answering-Using-Google-Tapas/README.md

 ## Features
 - **Model**: from the Huggingface website, google/tapas-base-finetuned-sqa model is used.
-- **Prompt-Driven QA**: Simple, intuitive prompts are used to extract answers from tabular data.
 - **Custom Dataset**: Works seamlessly with user-provided tabular datasets.